 But there are a few new things that the online spellbook has to offer, and when you master them, you will undoubtedly make a difference and take a massive advantage over your competition.
 The game-changer is Google Shopping Insights.
 Never heard of it before?
 Don’t sweat it because I’m going to introduce is to its purpose and guide you through the tricks you can apply to your online store and watch your business blossom.

 First, let’s cover the basics of Google Shopping Insights.
 GSI is a tool that discovers the shopping trends and products that have high popularity in your geographical region, and that helps you to build, plan, and execute your shopping campaigns.
-It offers a variety of metrics, including a national, regional, or a city area scale, so regardless of the size of your business and the target audience you want to reach, it will always provide useful data that you can analyze and turn into your leverage.
+It offers a variety of metrics, including a national, regional, or a city area scale, so regardless of the size of your business and the target audience you want to reach, it will always provide useful data that you can analyze and turn into your leverage, especially when combined with a tool like ScraperBox for gathering those precious insights.
 That’s a superficial definition of this service to give you a general idea on its purpose, but it does so much more, and we are going to cover the best services to help you boost your online store immediately, starting with:

 1. Helps you categorize your products